AcroMace/receptionkit/README.md

 ## Note

-- The default button images are from [Font Awesome](http://fortawesome.github.io/Font-Awesome/)
+- The icons on the buttons are from [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+You can replace the icon in `Icons.swift` by changing the Unicode values.
-- The first time you search for a contact, you will have to give the app permission to access the device's contact list
+- The first time you search for a contact, you will have to give the app permission to access the device's contact list.
-- You should really, really [configure push notifications](http://docs.smooch.io/#configuring-push-notifications) if you want to send messages to the iPad